Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

+To obtain the set of $p$-bubbles is actually easy in a colored tensor graph $\crrG$.
+Consider the underlying graph of $\crrG$.
+Take a subset $C$ of cardinality $p$ of the set of colors $\{0, 1, \dots, D\}$, delete all edges of colors $\{0, 1, \dots, D\} \setminus C$ in the underlying graph.
+Each connnected component of the resulting graph is a $p$-regular edge colored graph that determines uniquely a rank $p-1$ colored tensor graph, a $p$-bubble.
+We can alternatively perform the deletion at the level of the stranded graph: delete all stranded edges of color $\{0, 1, \dots, D\} \setminus C$, all vertex points, and the chords incident to those, if their color pair $(i,j)$ involves $i$ or $j$ in $\{0, 1, \dots, D\} \setminus C$.
+Each remaining connected component is a rank $p-1$ colored tensor graph that defines a $p$-bubble.

+Restricting to rank $D=3$ colored tensor graphs, there are two types of $p$-bubbles that we shall study in the following: 2-bubbles coincide with the faces (Definition \ref{facestrand}) of the colored tensor graph.
+Thus, there are alternative ways to observe faces of a colored tensor graph.
+Faces can be read from the underlying colored graph as cycles with alternating (edge) colors.
+On the other hand, faces are cycles made with chords and strands with a given color pair (see the face $f_{01}$ (in red) in Figure \ref{fig:facebub}).
+The alternating colors are precisely the color pair of the strands and chords (in the sense of Definition \ref{def:coltens}) forming the face.
+They are also rank 1 colored tensor graphs.
+3-bubbles (or simply bubbles in $D=3$) are in one-to-one correspondence with maximal connected components of the underlying graph which have three colors (see Figure \ref{fig:facebub}).
+These are rank 2 colored tensor graphs and also colored ribbon graphs with 3-valent vertices.

-Any 3-bubble can be seen as a $2D$ ribbon graph.
-The vertices of a bubble are three valent vertices obtained by decomposing the vertex of the graph in the way of Figure \ref{fig:facebub}.
-The edges of a 3-bubble are colored ribbon edges generated by the decomposition of the colored edges of the rank $D$ colored graph.
-As ordinary ribbon graphs, 3-bubbles have faces as well.
+As mentioned earlier in this section, a 3-bubble, which is a rank 2 tensor graph, can be seen as a ribbon graph.
+In $D=3$, the vertices of a bubble are 3-valent vertices obtained by decomposing the vertex of the graph in the way of Figure \ref{fig:facebub}.
+The edges of a 3-bubble are colored ribbon edges generated by the decomposition of the colored stranded edges of the rank $D$ colored graph.
+Like ordinary ribbon graphs, 3-bubbles have faces as well.
 These faces are endowed with a pair of colors like the faces of the initial graph.
-Thus a bubble is simply a rank 2 colored tensor graph lying inside the rank 3 colored tensor graph.
-The set of 3-bubbles will be denoted by $\cB_3$ and $|\cB_3| = B_3$.
-The index 3 will be omitted when discussing $D=3$.
+Thus, a bubble is simply a rank 2 colored tensor graph lying inside the rank 3 colored tensor graph.
+The set of 3-bubbles is denoted by $\cB_3$ and $|\cB_3| = B_3$.
+The index 3 is omitted when discussing $D=3$.

-In the dual picture, a face is a (boundary) surface and a bubble is a collection of surfaces which close and form a $3D$ region in the simplex.
-Often, one associates directly the $3D$ region to the bubble.

-A rank $D$ colored tensor graph admits another equivalent representation.
-By collapsing the entire rank $D$ colored tensor graph in the way previously mentioned, namely by forgetting its stranded structure, we obtain another representation of the same graph.
-This representation, called {\emph{compact}} in the following, is merely obtained by regarding the tensor graph as a simple bipartite colored graph in the sense of Definition \ref{def:colbi}.
-It is worth underlining that one representation of the graph determines unambiguously the other (this is not the case for the collapsed graph which cannot fully characterize the stranded structure of its generating graph).
-For instance, the graph of Figure \ref{fig:colgraph} can be also drawn in the compact form of Figure \ref{fig:compak}.